PR Publicity - Page 2

 Get the reader’s attention.

-The first thing you should do when drafting a press release is making sure it is attention-grabbing.
+The first thing you should do when drafting a press release is make sure it is attention-grabbing.

 The headline of your PR should be powerful and concise so that people will want to read more.
 It’s also important that the title matches the content of what follows.